 - 1. What is your full name? - 2.
 What is the name of the city, village, or town in which you live?
-(If you live in the City of Chicago, please tell us what part of the City.) - a.
-Do you rent or own your residence? - b.
-If you haven't lived at your current home for more than 5 years, please tell us where else you have lived in the past 5 years. - 3.
+(If you live in the City of Chicago, please tell us what part of the City.) - i.
+Do you rent or own your residence? - ii.
+If you have not lived at your current home for more than 5 years, please tell us where else you have lived in the past 5 years. - 3.
 How far did you go in school and what degrees do you have, if any? - 4.
-Please provide your employment information for the past 10 years: - a. name and nature of the business and employer; - b. location of employer; and - c. brief general description of your job duties. - 5.
-Please provide your family information and their employment information: - a. if married, your spouse's employment information for the past 10 years; - b. if you have children, their ages and current employment information; and - c. if any other adult lives in your household (e.g., any parent, brother, sister, boyfriend or girlfriend or anyone else), the same employment information about that person. - 6.
+Please provide your employment information for the past 5 years: - i. name and nature of the business and employer; - ii. location of employer; and - iii. brief general description of your job duties. - 5.
+Please provide your family information and their employment information: - i. if married, your partner's employment information for the past 5 years; - ii. if you have children, their ages and current employment information; and - iii. if any other adult lives in your household (e.g., any parent, brother, sister, partner, or anyone else), the same employment information about that person. - 6.
 What are your major hobbies or interests, including what materials you like to read? - 7.
 Where (if anywhere) do you get your news? - 8.
-What television programs, if any, do you regularly watch? - 9.
-Have you ever been a party to a lawsuit, or testified under oath? \\\\\.
-If you answer is yet, please describe your experience(s).
+What television programs, if any, do you regularly watch?